opencitations/repository_setup_guides/virtual_environments/poetry_setup.md

-# Setting up a Project with Poetry
+# Setting up a project with Poetry

 [Poetry](https://python-poetry.org/) is a tool for dependency management and packaging in Python.
 It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 It replaces the need for `requirements.txt` files and tools like `pipenv` or `virtualenv` directly.